1dustindavis/gorilla/README.md

 ### Required Keys
 * `url` is the path on your server that contains the directories for manifests, catalogs, and packages.
 * `manifest` is the primary manifest that is assigned to this machine.
-* `catalog` is the catalog that is assigned to this machine.

 ### Optional Keys
+* `catalogs` is an array of catalogs that are assigned to this machine.
+If you do not provide a catalog in the config, you must have one in a manifest.
 * `app_data_path` is Gorilla's working directory, and may store copies of manifests, catalogs, or packages.
 If `app_data_path` is not provided, it will default to `%ProgramData%/gorilla/`.
 * `url_packages` is an optional base url to be used instead of `url` when downloading packages.